-Watch your dog regularly for signs that they may have ringworm.
+Watch your dog regularly for signs of ringworm.
 They will usually have a loss of fur on their skin, often in a circular pattern.
 If you observe this, contact your dog’s veterinarian.

-You should also wash your hands frequently after petting your dog to reduce infection risk whenever possible.
+You should also wash your hands frequently after petting your dog to reduce the risk of infection whenever possible.

-According to the American Kennel Club, cats are more prone to getting ringworm than dogs are.
-They can pass the condition along to their human owners as well.
+According to the American Kennel Club, cats are more prone to getting ringworm than dogs.
+They can pass the condition on to humans as well.

-Skin medications may clear ringworm on your trunk and limbs in 2 to 4 weeks.
+Skin medications may clear ringworm on your torso and limbs in 2 to 4 weeks.

-If you’re experiencing severe dermatophytosis that isn’t responding to OTC treatments or treatment at home, or you suspect tinea infection of the scalp or hair follicles, your doctor may prescribe antifungal pills to clear up the infection.
+If you’re experiencing severe dermatophytosis that isn’t responding to OTC treatments or home remedies, or if you suspect a tinea infection of your scalp or hair follicles, your doctor may prescribe antifungal pills to clear up the infection.

 Most people respond positively to treatment.